zhengt66/1066-imitation/README.md

 1066-imitation
 ==============
 Inspired by Preloaded's 1066 (1066game.com).
 Made for CIS 120 at UPenn.
+Still not finished, so there's some debugging print statements.
+Am trying to get animation of the troops moving on the field.

 Text below copy-pasted from README submitted for homework.